BACompton/csce274_03/README.txt

         collides with an object, it will rotate in place for a random amount of time.
 The left bumper will cause clockwise rotation while the right bumper will cause counter-clockwise rotation.
-When both are pressed, the robot will choose to rotate clockwise.
+When both are pressed, the robot will randomly choose to direction to rotate.

         Alternatively, if the robot is moving when the button is pressed, it will stop by stopping the daemon controlling the actuators in a safe